On behalf of the International Civil Aviation Organization (ICAO), we have developed and operate SADIS.

 SADIS is provided on behalf of, and under the oversight of the International Civil Aviation Organization (ICAO).

 Its purpose is to make available meteorological data for international air navigation as specified in ICAO Annex 3 - Meteorological Service for International Air Navigation; and as described in the Regional Air Navigation Plans for the ICAO European, African, Middle East, North Atlantic, and Asia Pacific regions.

 SADIS FTP is a data library.
-In itself it does not process/visualise data.
+It does not process/visualise data.
 It makes data available for extraction, processing and/or visualisation by end user systems.
-The end user systems may be SADIS Workstations.
-A list of providers can be found here: http://www.metoffice.gov.uk/aviation/sadis/manufacturers-full or end users may develop bespoke systems in-house.

 How much does SADIS cost?